mnharmans/mnharmans/README.md

 - 👀 I’m interested in learning C#
 - 🌱 I just started.

-- 📫 How to reach me: martin@harmans.eu
+- 📫 How to reach me: mnharmans@gmail.com
 <!---
 mnharmans/mnharmans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.